RoboJackets/urc-software/urc_bt/README.md

 # URC Behavior Tree

-This package provides the central orchestor for running the behavior tree.
+This package provides the central orchestrator for running the behavior tree.

 ## Launching

-You should run `urc_bt_orchestor` node, which is registered as a plugin in this package.
+You should run `urc_bt_orchestrator` node, which is registered as a plugin in this package.
 For an example, check out `bt.launch.py` under `urc_bringup` package.

-There are several parameters for the `urc_bt_orchestor` node:
+There are several parameters for the `urc_bt_orchestrator` node:

 - `node_lib_dirs`: *array of string*, specifying path to dynamic library files for bt nodes.
 Will be loaded on runtime.
 - `tree_file_dir`: *string*, to the path of .xml file for behavior tree.
 If not specified, the tree will not be loaded and started on launching.